loveencounterflow/intervoke/README.md

     `of` may be lifted in the future).
 * Nouns can be added by `declare()`ing them, as in `d.declare.mynoun ...` or, equivalently, `d.declare
   'mynoun', ...`.
-* Adjectives are declared on the nouns that they can modify (because e.g. `empty` makes only sense when the noun describes something that can contain values, and `negative` makes only sense for numbers).
+* Adjectives are either generic or must be declared on the nouns that they can modify (because e.g. `empty` makes only sense when the noun describes something that can contain values, and `negative` makes only sense for numbers).
 * Nouns are turned into functions and made properties (of the same name) of their base object (here shown as `isa` for the sake of exposition); so type `integer` is accessible as mthod `isa.integer()`.
 * Adjectives are likewise turned into functions, but are made properties of the nouns they are declared on,